coder-mike/microvium/doc/internals/closure-embedding.md

   - If `increment` wants to access `x`, it will use index `4`.
   - If `baz` wants to access `x`, it will use index `6`
   - If `decrement` wants to access `x`, it will use index `6` as well because it's embedded into the same scope as any code in `baz`.

+# Characteristics

+The original design of closures did not include closure embedding.
+Introducing closure embedding has the following effects on Microvium:

+  - A closure now commonly only takes 4 bytes of additional memory over and above the variable slots, down from 10 bytes previously.
+It's also one less allocation which eases GC pressure slightly.

+  - When closures can't be embedded, they fall back to using just the additional 6 bytes of memory, which is the same as the previous design.

+  - Closures are no longer immutable.
+At the IL level, they can be self-modifying.
+This will be useful for async/await, when I get there.

+  - On the downside, the static analysis is more complicated, and the unification of closures and environment records may be confusing to some.